nharinathreddy/EV4/README.md

-Problem Statement EVA 4, Session8 : CIFAR 10
+# Problem Statement EVA 4, Session9 : CIFAR 10

-Target:
+## Target:

-Extract the ResNet18 model from this repository and add it to your API/repo.
-Use your data loader, model loading, train, and test code to train ResNet18 on Cifar10 Target is 85% accuracy.
-No limit on the number of epochs.
-Use default ResNet18 code (so params are fixed).
+-  Move your last code's transformations to Albumentations.
+Apply ToTensor, HorizontalFlip, Normalize (at min) + More (for additional points) Please make sure that your test_transforms are simple and only using ToTensor and Normalize
+-  Implement GradCam function as a module.
+Your final code (notebook file) must use imported functions to implement transformations and GradCam functionality
+- Target Accuracy is 87%.
+Submit answers to S9-Assignment-Solution.

-Results
+## Results

-Total Parameters = 11,173,962 After 10 Epochs, Final Train Accuracy = 87.90% After 10 Epochs, Final Test Accuracy = 86.17%
+-  Total Parameters = 11,173,962
+-  After 20 Epochs, Final Train Accuracy = 88.16%
+-  After 20 Epochs, Final Test Accuracy = 87.18%

-Analysis
+## Analysis

-Target accuracy > 85% using Reset18 architecture.
+-  Target accuracy > 87% using Reset18 architecture.
 Model performance is good as train and test accuracy is small.